 - National Energy Efficiency Technology Roadmap Portfolio (PDF)

 So how does it work?
-You reach out to us using the form below and let us know that you’d like our help.
+If you’re already a member of the E Source Technology Assessment Service, just reach out to us using the form below and let us know that you’d like our help.
 We’ll follow up to scope out the work, then we’ll work collaboratively with you and your staff to achieve your goals.
-As part of your E Source Technology Assessment Service membership, we’ll spend up to 40 hours providing you with roadmapping assistance, and if you need more than that, we’ll be happy to discuss a consulting arrangement.
+We’ll spend up to 40 hours providing you with roadmapping assistance, and if you need more than that, we’ll be happy to discuss a consulting arrangement.

 We look forward to helping you!